wjakob/nanobind/docs/api_core.rst

    functions are still alive when the Python interpreter shuts down.
 Call this function to disable or re-enable leak warnings.

+   The configuration affected by this function is global to a :ref:`nanobind domain <type-visibility>`.
+If you use it, you are encouraged to isolate your extension from others by passing the ``NB_DOMAIN`` parameter to the :cmake:command:`nanobind_add_module()` CMake command, so that your choices don't need to impact unrelated extensions.

 .. cpp:function:: void set_implicit_cast_warnings(bool value) noexcept

    By default, nanobind loudly complains when it attempts to perform an implicit conversion, and when that conversion is not successful.
 Call this function to disable or re-enable the warnings.

+   The configuration affected by this function is global to a :ref:`nanobind domain <type-visibility>`.
+If you use it, you are encouraged to isolate your extension from others by passing the ``NB_DOMAIN`` parameter to the :cmake:command:`nanobind_add_module()` CMake command, so that your choices don't need to impact unrelated extensions.

 .. cpp:function:: inline bool is_alive() noexcept